-The Shareholders also acknowledges the existence of their right to lodge a complaint with the National Commission for Data Protection ("CNPD") at the following address: 1, Avenue du Rock'n'Roll, L-4361 Esch-sur-Alzette, Grand-Duchy of Luxembourg.
+The Shareholders also acknowledges the existence of their right to lodge a complaint with the National Commission for Data Protection ("CNPD") at the following address: 15, Boulevard du Jazz, L-4370 Belvaux, Grand-Duchy of Luxembourg.

-Personal Data shall not be retained for periods longer than those required for the purpose of their processing, subject to any limitation periods imposed by law.
+Personal Data shall not be retained for periods longer subject to any limitation periods imposed by law. than those required for the purpose of the ir processing,